How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 Install the AirPrint service

-FYI, there isn’t much on the Exploit DB for Elpamsoft, AirPrint, or Bonjour, so rest easier:
+For what it’s worth, there isn’t much in Exploit DB for Elpamsoft, AirPrint, or Bonjour—so rest a little easier:

 Exploit DB entry for Bonjour